Azure-Samples/cosmos-db-design-patterns/README.md

 ### [Schema Versioning](/schema-versioning/)

 Dive into the `schema-versioning` folder to learn how to manage changes to your data model over time with the schema versioning pattern.
+Read more about this design pattern in this [blog post](https://aka.ms/cosmosdbdesignpatterns/schemaversioning).

 ## Getting Started